elasticdog/elasticdog-com/quartz/content/Inbox.md

   out of context, but can still be great.
 "Sucking at something is the first step towards being sorta good at something."

-- statistics are counter-intuitive; tied to interesting paradoxes, inability to assess risk
+- statistics are counter-intuitive; tied to interesting paradoxes, inability to assess risk, errors in conventional wisdom

 - algorithms for life; practical applications for some mathematical rules of thumb.